StockSharp/AlgoTrading/Designer/Gallery/Schemas/Bollinger_Breakout/README.md

 # Bollinger Zone Breakout Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 The name says breakout, but the diagram trades the snap back: it waits for a candle whose lower zone has punched through the lower Bollinger band while the market still holds above its EMA 50, and buys that dip.
 The mirror image sells a spike through the upper band.
 Every position is given up as soon as price returns to the middle band.
-The RSI confirmation of the original code (below 45 for longs, above 55 for shorts) is left out here so that the diagram stays readable; it hardly narrows a signal that already demands a candle beyond the band.

 ![schema](schema.svg)